 18. Creating a New Image from Modified Containers

 Docker allows developers to create an entirely new image based on the changes of an already existing container.
-This will come in use when you want to create multiple containers for different phases of your application.
+This will come in handy when you want to create multiple containers for different phases of your application.

 $ docker commit CONTAINER_ID REPOSITORY:TAG